Interracial marriage: Canada

-There are no statistics that show data for White Canadians or Indigenous Canadians.

-The 2006 study also stated that same-sex couples are about 2.5 times more likely to be in an interracial marriage as opposed to opposite-sex couples, 9.8% of same-sex marriages are interracial.
+The 2006 study also concluded that same-sex married couples are 2.5 times more likely than opposite-sex couples to be in an interracial marriage; 9.8% of same-sex marriages are interracial.
 There were some theories as to why; same-sex marriage in Canada become legal in 2005, whereas opposite sex marriage was always legal, and it also mentions that same-sex couples are more likely to be in common-law marriages, and common-law marriages had a higher frequency of mixed unions.

 One study done by Reg Bibby found that 92% of Canadians are accepting of interracial marriages.